dms-vep/CHIKV-181-25-E-DMS/README.md

 The pipeline builds HTML documentation for the pipeline in [./docs/](docs).
 These docs are rendered for viewing at [https://dms-vep.org/CHIKV_181-25_E_DMS/](https://dms-vep.org/CHIKV_181-25_E_DMS/).

-### Non-pipeline analyses
+### Non-pipeline (scratch) aanalyses
 All other non-pipeline analyses are contained in [./scratch_notebooks/](scratch_notebooks).
-The notebooks in this directory are not part of the main pipeline but have been used to generate files used as input for the pipeline.
+The notebooks in this directory are not part of the main pipeline, and must be run manually.

 ## Running the pipeline
 To run the pipeline, build the conda environment `dms-vep-pipeline-3` in the `environment.yml` file of [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3), activate it, and run [snakemake](https://snakemake.readthedocs.io/), such as: